CS3398-Bolians-Booleans/CS3398-Bolians-S2019/README.md

 * Basic Plugin Completed, Build out functions for utilizing APIs, machine learning, and other plugins - Patrick
 * Logging complete, Next build out multiple user action tracking - Derek

+## Retrospective
+What Went Well or Maybe Not:
+* Regulary Scheduled Meetings
+* Maintained Frequent COmmunication
+* Underestimated Workload
+* Tasks Unclear
+* Assumed Tasks Would be Straight-Forward
+  * Shaun - Unclear in task assignment
+  * Patrick - Unclear in understanding of task assigned
+  * Sherwin - Unclear in task detail and implementation
+  * Stavros - Completed Entire Task
+  * Derek - Completed Task and assisted other group members

+What Might Be Impeding Us from Performing Better:
+* Lack of Familiarity and Experience With Home Assistant

+What Can We do to Improve:
+* In the future we will write out the plan by detailing out the expected results of the task, and how the task will be achieved.
+  * Shaun - Will be more clear in expectation of direction of project - measured by documentation of expectations
+  * Patrick - More frequent updates about progress of tasks-  measured by slack message progress reports
+  * Stavros - Communicate better with team members - as measureable by reaching out to individual members for updates
+  * Sherwin - Define tasks better - measureable with more detailed description
+  * Derek - Should have been more clear in tasks already accomplished to avoid overlap - as measureable with updates in slack and github

 [//]: <> (## Inspiration)
 [//]: <> (Add here credits.
 Project inspired by..., based on...)